Ticonderoga, NY (FTC)

 Ticonderoga, NY 12883

-Annual Station Ridership (2016): 2,262
+Annual Station Ridership (FY 2022): 0*

 - Facility Ownership: Amtrak

-- Parking Lot Ownership: D&H Railway
+- Parking Lot Ownership: D&H Railway Company, Inc.

-- Platform Ownership: Canadian Pacific Railway
+- Platform Ownership: Canadian Pacific Railway Co.

-- Track Ownership: Canadian Pacific Railway
+- Track Ownership: Canadian Pacific Railway Co.

 “Ticonderoga” comes from an Iroquois word meaning “land between the waters,” and was originally the site of an easy portage through the river valley running between Lake George and Lake Champlain.
 A natural boundary marker, this area was also a meeting place and battleground for Native Americans prior to European settlement.
 In 1609, Samuel de Champlain, accompanied by Mohawks, struggled with the Iroquois there.
-Later, the French and British battled there, and Loyalists and Patriots also fought on this soil during the American Revolutionary War.
+Later, the French and British battled there, and Loyalists and Patriots also fought on this soil during the Revolutionary War.
 Samuel Deall, the first developer in this township in 1775, abandoned his lands when the latter war broke out, due to the continual passage of troops through the area.

-Early in the 19th century, when sheep cultivation took hold in nearby Vermont, Merino wool became a cash crop in Ticonderoga Township, and wool-processing mills were built there, dominating the local economy until ranching moved west.
-Lumbering remained important.
+Early in the 19th century, when sheep cultivation took hold in nearby Vermont, Merino wool became a cash crop in Ticonderoga Township, and wool-processing mills were built, dominating the local economy until ranching moved west.
+Lumbering also remained important.
 From 1814 to 1850, Ticonderoga was a busy shipping port on Lake Champlain as it was on the main water route between New York City and Montreal and the St. Lawrence River.